-You can see that if we analyze this program blindly, using the instructions of Listing 1.1, without taking into account the self-modifying nature of instruction mov [0x04], ebx, then we will obtain the Control Flow Graph (CFG) as shown in Figure 1(a).
-However in reality, the program will spawn parallel processes indefinetely.
+You can see that if we analyse this program blindly, using the instructions of Listing 1.1, without taking into account the self-modifying nature of the instruction mov [0x04], ebx, then we will obtain the Control Flow Graph (CFG) shown in Figure 1(a).
+However in reality, the program will spawn parallel processes indefinitely.
 This is clear if we look at the more accurate CFG in Figure 1(b).
-This is one of the techniques malware developers use to obscure the real behaviour of the malware from antivirus software.
+This is one of the tecnhiques malware developers use to obscure the real behaviour of the malware from antivirus software.
 Therefore, it is necessary to take into account the self-modifying nature of the code for an accurate analysis.

 The aim of this paper is to provide an efficient algorithm for model checking such self-modifying and concurrent code.
 To analyse such kind of programs, we need an abstract model suitable for both self-modifications and concurrency.
-Pushdown System (PDS) is a natural abstraction for sequential programs that utilize stack and can call recursive functions [14].
-Since modelling sequential execution is not enough for concurrent programs, Dynamic Pushdown Networks (DPNs) were proposed to model how a program can spawn parallel processes [8].
-A DPN is a network of pushdown systems with each PDS being able to spawn a new process controlled by another PDS.
+Pushdown System (PDS) was shown to be a natural abstraction for sequential programs [14].
+To deal with concurrency, Dynamic Pushdown Networks (DPNs) were proposed to model how a program can spawn parallel processes [8].
+A DPN is a network of pushdown systems where each PDS is able to spawn new processes controlled by other PDSs.
 On the other hand, to model programs with self-modifying instructions, authors of [26] proposed Self-Modifying Pushdown Systems (SM-PDS).
 Intuitively, SM-PDS is a PDS with the ability to modify its set of rules during runtime.
-To model both concurrent and selfmodifying programs, a previous work [20] introduced Self-Modifying Dynamic Pushdown Networks (SM-DPNs) as a network of self-modifying pushdown systems.
-[20] proposed an efficient algorithm for reachability analysis of SM-DPNs.
+To model both concurrent and self-modifying programs, a previous work [19] introduced Self-Modifying Dynamic Pushdown Networks (SM-DPNs) as a network of self-modifying pushdown systems.
+[19] proposed an efficient algorithm for reachability analysis of SM-DPNs.
 In this work, we go one step further and propose an efficient LTL model checking algorithm for SM-DPNs.

 Model checking concurrent programs imposes additional challenges.
-In fact, model checking LTL formulas that reason about two concurrent processes, i.e. formulas where atomic propositions are distributed over the control states of two processes, is undecidable [17], even in the absence of thread creation.
+In fact, model checking LTL formulas that reason about two concurrent processes is undecidable [16], even in the absence of thread creation.
 To overcome this problem, we consider single-indexed LTL formulas of the form $f = \bigwedge_i f_i$, such that f_i is an LTL formula over process i.
-This problem of singleindexed LTL model checking of DPNs was tackled by [25], however, this work does not take into account self-modification of programs.
+This problem of single-indexed LTL model checking of DPNs was tackled by [25], however, this work does not take into account self-modification of programs.